-Dianne Oliver, PhD, is joining St. Catherine University as its new Associate Provost of Academic Affairs.
+Dianne Oliver, PhD, is joining St. Catherine University as its new Associate Provost for Academic Affairs.
 She brings more than 25 years of experience in higher education, both as a professor and an administrator, to the role.
 She will officially join the University on January 10, 2022.

-St. Catherine University announced today it has named Dianne Oliver, PhD, as its new Associate Provost of Academic Affairs.
+St. Catherine University announced today it has named Dianne Oliver, PhD, as its new Associate Provost for Academic Affairs.
 Oliver brings more than 25 years of experience in higher education, both as a professor and an administrator, to the role.
 She will officially join the University on January 10, 2022.

 “Dianne’s experience with interdisciplinary work, supporting and developing programs that bridge technical fields and the humanities, is an intuitive fit with the strategy of our Academic Master Plan,” said Anita Thomas, PhD, executive vice president and provost, St. Catherine University.
 “We are all looking forward to working with her, and I’m so happy to welcome her to St. Kate’s.”

 In her role at St. Catherine University, Oliver will ensure quality programs, promote student and faculty research, and serve as the primary liaison in communicating and collaborating with administrators, faculty, students, and other constituents of the University on adult and graduate education and research.

 Before joining St. Kate’s, Oliver was Dean of the College of Arts and Sciences at Nazareth College in suburban Rochester, New York.
 There, she oversaw the largest division of the college, introduced new programming, and led numerous initiatives around interdisciplinary work, equity, and inclusion.
 Prior to that, Oliver was Associate Dean of the William L. Ridgway College of Arts and Sciences at the University of Evansville in Indiana.